 Herbert J. Conrad became a director of Celldex in March 2008 upon consummation of the AVANT Merger.
 Mr. Conrad had been a director of Celldex Research since March 2004.
 Mr. Conrad was President of the U.S. Pharmaceuticals Division of Hoffmann-La Roche, Inc., a pharmaceutical company, from 1982 until his retirement in 1993.
-Mr. Conrad currently serves as Chairman of the Board of Matinas BioPharma, a privately held biopharmaceutical company.
-In addition to serving on the board of directors of privately held biotechnology companies, Mr. Conrad has served as Chairman of the Board of Directors of Pharmasset, Inc., GenVec, Inc. and Bone Care International, Inc. Mr. Conrad has also served as director of Savient Pharmaceuticals, Inc. and was a director and co-founder of Reliant Pharmaceuticals, Inc., a privately held pharmaceutical company.
-He received B.S. and M.S. degrees from the Brooklyn College of Pharmacy and an honorary Doctorate in Humane Letters from Long Island University.
+Mr. Conrad currently serves as Chairman of the Board of Matinas BioPharma, a publicly-held biopharmaceutical company.
+Mr. Conrad serves as an Advisor to the Seaver Autism Center at Mount Sinai Hospital.
+In addition to serving on the board of directors of privately held biotechnology companies, Mr. Conrad has served as Chairman of the Board of Directors of Pharmasset, Inc., GenVec, Inc. and Bone Care International, Inc. Mr. Conrad has also served as director of Savient Pharmaceuticals, Inc. and was a director and co-founder of Reliant Pharmaceuticals, Inc. He received B.S. and M.S. degrees from the Brooklyn College of Pharmacy and an honorary Doctorate in Humane Letters from Long Island University.

 George O. Elston became a director of Celldex in March 2008 upon consummation of the AVANT Merger.
 Mr. Elston had been a director of Celldex Research since March 2004.
+Since February 2013, Mr. Elston has been the Senior Vice President and Chief Financial Officer of KBI Biopharma, Inc., a contract research firm to the biopharmaceutical industry.
 Mr. Elston has served as the managing partner of Chatham Street Partners, a strategic advisory firm to the Life Science industry since January 2010.
 From January 2008 to January 2010, Mr. Elston was Chief Financial Officer of Optherion, Inc., a privately held biopharmaceutical company.
-From May 2000 to September 2007, Mr. Elston was Vice President of Finance and Government Affairs of Elusys Therapeutics, Inc., a privately held biopharmaceutical company.
+From May 2000 to September 2007, Mr. Elston held several senior executive roles at Elusys Therapeutics, Inc., a privately held biopharmaceutical company.
 Before joining Elusys, Mr. Elston was Chief Financial Officer of Trillium USA, Inc. Prior to Trillium, Mr. Elston was with C.R.
 Bard, Inc., an international manufacturer and distributor of medical devices, and with PricewaterhouseCoopers.
 Mr. Elston serves as a Trustee and is a member of the Audit and Nominating Committees of the Deutsche Bank DBX ETF Trust, an investment management company.
 Mr. Elston received his B.B.A. in Public Accounting from Pace University and is a Certified Public Accountant.